apronchenkov/pybind11_absl_cord_odr_issue/README.md

-# Illustration of an issue related to ODR violation in pybind11_abseil
+# Example of an issue related to ODR violation in pybind11_abseil

 ## How to run